esc0rtd3w/realarcade-wrapper-killer/README.md

-        * UPDATED: RAWK Core to v3.0.1
+	* UPDATED: RAWK Core to v3.0.2

-                   * Added new licensing module templates for RealArcade, Gamehouse, Zylom, and Activemark.
-These are currently not active and won't be until stable.
+                   * Support for new RGA Acid Offline License files (.offlcn) for subscription based accounts.